PaoloBerta/paoloberta.github.io/_teachings/data-science-fundamentals.md

 Estimate interval and methods for determining the confidence interval.
 The pivotal quantity.
 Statistical verification of hypotheses.
 Significance tests.
 The main statistical tests: the Z test, the T test, the chi-square test, the F test.
 The basis of Neyman-Pearson's theory.
 Error of first and second species.
 The most powerful test is Neyman-Pearson's lemma.
 The most uniformly powerful tests.
 The tests based on the relationship of likelihood.
 A series of tests to compare different populations including the Analysis of Variance (ANOVA).
 Sampling from finite populations.
 Estimation of the total, average and variance of a continuous variable.
 Estimate of the relative frequency of a binary variable.
 Simple random sampling.
 The stratified sampling

-- Estimate interval and methods for determining the confidence interval
+- Estimation theory
-- The pivotal quantit
+- The pivotal quantity and confidence intervals
 - Significance tests
 - The basis of Neyman-Pearson's theory
 - The main statistical tests: the Z test, the T test, the chi-square test, the F test